SLiPs23/azure-demo/kubernetes/README.md

 Now we can create a graph that shows HTTP requests.
 The metric we are looking for here is *nginx_ingress_nginx_http_requests_total*.

 Now eveytime I reload mywebapp.az.com the grafana graph goes up by 1.
 NOTE: this will also go up if I hit prometheus UI or grafana UI because prometheus is scrapping the ingress endpoint.
+There is also a Nginx exporter for Prometheus if we just wanted metrics for the Nginx webserver but it seemed redundant since we already have metrics for the ingress endpoint.
 Here is an image of the graph:

 ![alt text](grafana.png)